Philippe Petit: Event

-Shortly after 7 am local time, Petit stepped out on the wire and started to perform.
+Shortly after 8 am local time on 7 August, Petit stepped out on the wire and started to perform.
 He was 1350 ft above the ground.
 He performed for 45 minutes, making eight passes along the wire, during which he walked, danced, lay down on the wire, and knelt to salute watchers.
 Crowds gathered on the streets below.
 He said later that he could hear their murmuring and cheers.

-When New York Police Department and Port Authority of New York police officers learned of his stunt, they came up to the roofs of both buildings to try to persuade him to leave the wire.
+When New York Police Department and Port Authority Police Department police officers learned of his stunt, they came up to the roofs of both buildings to try to persuade him to leave the wire.
 They threatened to pluck him off by helicopter.
-Feeling that he had "trespassed long enough into these forbidden regions," Petit left the wire and surrendered to the police.
+Feeling that he had "trespassed long enough into these forbidden regions", and because the wire was starting to become dangerous to walk on due to rain, Petit left the wire and surrendered to the police.

 Aftermath

-There was extensive news coverage and public appreciation of Petit's high-wire walk.
-The district attorney dropped all formal charges of trespassing and other items relating to his walk on condition that Petit give a free aerial show for children in Central Park.
-He performed on a high-wire walk in the park above Belvedere Lake (now known as Turtle Pond).
+There was extensive news coverage and public appreciation of Petit's highwire walk.
+District attorney Richard Kuh dropped all formal charges of trespassing and other items relating to his walk on condition that Petit give a free aerial show for children in Central Park.
+On Thursday, 29 August, he performed on a highwire walk in the park above Belvedere Lake (now Turtle Pond).

-The Port Authority of New York and New Jersey gave Petit a lifetime pass to the Twin Towers' Observation Deck.
-He autographed a steel beam close to the point where he began his walk.
+The Port Authority of New York and New Jersey gave Petit a lifetime pass to the Twin Towers' observation deck.
+He autographed a steel beam close to the point where he began his walk, which was later destroyed in the September 11 attacks.

-Petit's high-wire walk is credited with bringing the Twin Towers much-needed attention and even affection, as they initially had been unpopular.
+Petit's highwire walk is credited with bringing the Twin Towers much-needed attention and even affection, as they initially had been unpopular.
 Critics such as historian Lewis Mumford had regarded them as ugly and utilitarian in design, and too large a development for the area.
 The Port Authority was having trouble renting out all of the office space.